Craig-Hudson/The-SmokeHouse/README.md

 [Bootstrap hamburger menu](http:/https://getbootstrap.com/docs/5.3/components/navbar/#how-it-works/ "Bootstrap hamburger menu") - I used the code from bootstrap v 5.3 to create the hamburger menu

 [Bootstrap modal](https://getbootstrap.com/docs/5.3/components/modal/#how-it-works "Bootstrap Modal") - I have used the code from bootstrap to create the pop up modal, and then have targeted the classes for my own styles

 ### Content

-The use of the bootstrap libraries was used to create the carousel and the hamburger menu and the modal for the reservation booking form
+The use of the bootstrap libraries was used to create the carousel,hamburger menu and the modal thats used reservation booking form.

 Content for this project was written by Craig Hudson